Human Subjects Responsible Conduct of Research Course

 There will be a wide variety of days and times for the weekly discussion sections – learners will select their discussion section during the first week of the course.

-Week 1 (03/31 - 04/04) includes one in-person lecture and welcome event on Thursday Apr 3rd, 11am-12pm in Medical Sciences 214 at Parnassus.
-Co-director Sara Ackerman will give a broad overview of research ethics and outline what you can expect in the course.
+Week 1 (09/29 - 10/03) includes one in-person lecture and welcome event on either the Mission Bay or Parnassus Campus, date and time to be determined.
+Co-director Dr. Julia Brown will give a broad overview of research ethics and outline what you can expect in the course.
 This event will give you a chance to meet your group leaders and peers in person.

 Human Subjects RCR Course Contacts